zubanls/zuban/deploy/pypi/zuban/README.rst

 The Zuban Language Server
 #########################

-A Mypy-compatible Python Language Server built in Rust
+A Mypy-compatible Python Language Server and type checker built in Rust.

 More infos: https://zubanls.com